Fundamentals

 • publish -- controls how to publish delegation certificates;

-• mint -- controls how to mint or burn assets.
+• vote -- controls how to vote on proposal procedures;

 • Only spending scripts (i.e. purpose=spend) have access to a datum.